Catalog Search Results

 Description

-New York Times bestselling authors Newt Gingrich and William R. Forstchen conclude their inventive trilogy with this remarkable answer to the great "what if" of the American Civil War: Could the South have indeed won?
+New York Times bestselling authors Newt Gingrich and William R. Forstchen conclude their inventive trilogy with Never Call Retreat, a remarkable answer to the great "what if" of the American Civil War: Could the South have indeed won?

-After his great victories at Gettysburg and Union Mills, General Robert E. Lee's attempt to bring the war to a final conclusion, by attacking Washington, D.C., fails.
-However, in securing Washington, the remnants of the valiant Union...
+After his great victories at Gettysburg and Union Mills, General Robert E. Lee's attempt to bring the war to a final conclusion by attacking Washington, D.C., fails.
+However, in securing Washington, the remnants of...

 Author